 Lezlee (born Leslie) Peterzell-Bellanich was 11yrs old when she wrote her first fictional manuscript entitled Jody’s Problems.
-The story was about a feisty teenage girl named Jody who typically does not appreciate her parents.
-In the book, Jody succumbs to peer pressure, has boy crushes, overcomes a drastic health scare, and then ultimately learns the valuable life lesson of cherishing the important people in our lives.
+The story was about a feisty teenage girl named Jody who does not appreciate her parents.
+In the book, Jody succumbs to peer pressure, has boy crushes, overcomes a drastic health scare, and then ultimately learns the valuable lesson of cherishing the important people in life.

 While Lezlee was voraciously hand-scribbling these words on a large yellow notepad, her proud father, Marc Peterzell, an attorney in Atlanta, Georgia, asked his secretary to type up the manuscript page by page so it looked professional.
 It kept her writing.

 More than forty years later, in January of 2021, after her father died, Lezlee discovered Jody's Problems among his cherished things.
 Instead of writing books, she spent years expressing her thoughts through songwriting and performing.
 In 2020, however, while her husband, Capt.
 Rob, was anxiously on the liver transplant waitlist, Lezlee felt compelled to write a book about her husband’s liver transplant journey while incorporating stories from other transplant recipients who gave them hope.